 Heat some oil in a deep fryer or Dutch oven over medium heat to 375 degrees.
 Carefully drop about six dough balls into the hot oil using two spoons (one to scoop and one to push into the oil) or a cookie scoop.

 Cook for about 4 minutes or until golden brown and puffy, turning halfway through the cooking process.
-Remove the doughnuts to paper towels and drain.
+Then, remove the doughnuts to paper towels and drain.
 Sprinkle with powdered sugar or place in a paper bag with powdered sugar and gently shake to coat.
 For best results, serve warm.

 Preparation Tips